Skip to content

 • Using silicone lubricant can damage some silicone toy materials.
 This is not a universal rule, but you should check the manufacturer’s recommendations for safe lubricants to use with your silicone toy (Silicone and water hybrid lubricants are fine since the amount of silicone is minimal in these lubes)

-USE WATER BASED OR WATER/SILICONE HYBRID LUBES WITH SILICONE TOYS SUCH AS Wicked Aqua Water Based Lubricant
+USE WATER BASED OR WATER/SILICONE HYBRID LUBES WITH SILICONE TOYS SUCH AS Wicked Simply Aqua Water Based Lubricant

 ABS Plastic: